iv4xr-project/aplib/src/test/java/eu/iv4xr/framework/exampleTestAgentUsage/miniDungeon/testsfinding.md

 a player ontop of it.
 Obviously, if this happens to be a scroll, the it is not good.
 Hard to find bug, as it depends on randomness.

+* class ``MiniDungeon``, method visibleTiles().
+The method returned a list of tiles.
+However this causes some tiles to be added 1x.
+Fix: change it to set of tiles.

 ### Effort to write

 * `UnitTestEntity` : 1h